siddharthroy12/DSA-Notes/Readme.md

 #### Binary Search Tree

-Binary Search Tree are really good at searching because each node has a relation with it's child node.
+Binary Search Tree are really good at searching because it's sorted.

 For example take a look at this Tree: